entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 Vaskaninova, V., 2009. *Asterolepis ornata* Eichwald, 1840 (Placodermi) ve sbirkach Ceske geologicke sluzby. *Zpravy o geologickych vyzkumech* **2008**: 131–132.

 Vaškaninová, V. and Ahlberg, P.E., 2017.
 Unique diversity of acanthothoracid placoderms (basal jawed vertebrates) in the Early Devonian of the Prague Basin, Czech Republic: a new look at *Radotina* and *Holopetalichthys*. *PLoS One* **12**: e0174794.

+Vergoossen, J. M. J., Ivanov, A., Wilson, M. V. H. and Zhuravlev, A., 1997.
+Revision of poracanthodid acanthodians.
+In: A. Ivanov, M.V.H.
+Wilson and A. Zhuravalov (Editors), Palaeozoic strata and fossils of the Eurasian Arctic. *Ichthyolith Issues Special Publication*, pp. 44–46.

 Wang, C.-Y., Chen, L., Wang, Y. and Tang, P., 2010.
 Affirmation of *Pterospathodus eopennatus* Zone (Conodonta) and the age of the Silurian Shamao Formation in Zigui, Hubei as well as the correlation of the related strata. *Acta Palaeontol.
 Sin.* **49**: 10–28.